 You will develop the ability to critically reflect on, discuss and write about topical social issues from a local, national and international perspective.
 You will learn a range of theoretical perspectives that can be applied to the ‘lived experience’ of living in contemporary societies.
 You will also have the flexibility to tailor your degree programme to meet your particular interests.
 Options include the sociology of religion, the sociology of gender, the sociology of childhood and crime and society.
 The degree covers a range of topical social issues and you learn about social injustices and social inequalities, culture and identity and resistance and rebellion in Britain, Europe and from a global perspective.

 "The diverse range of relevant everyday issues we hit is quite fascinating and stimulating, and is something that I found trying to implement straight away after leaving the classroom.
 This together with the different personalities that deliver such lectures, helps engage you as a student of the topic rather than feeling like you’re being taught old, archaic formulas and processes which have no relevance and substance to your true inner self/ideologies.
 I’d strongly recommend studying such a degree to anyone which will give you a different perception of the world in which we take for granted every day."

-The School of Humanities and Social Sciences will support you to achieve improved employment outcomes.
+The School of Law and Social Sciences will support you to achieve improved employment outcomes.
 Within each programme of study, there are embedded employability skills within a number of modules to enhance and promote employability skills and graduate attributes.